Workiva/over_react/tools/analyzer_plugin/README.md

     ![](doc/edit-jetbrains-registry.png)

 1. Next, we need to open the analyzer diagnostics to find the URL for our debugger.
-Open the Dart Analaysis Server Settings, and click `View analyzer diagnostics`.
+Open the Dart Analysis Server Settings, and click `View analyzer diagnostics`.
 This will open your browser.
     ![](doc/open-analyzer-diagnostics.gif)

 1. In the Analysis Server Diagnostics page in your browser, click the `Memory and CPU Usage` tab.
 Copy the protocol connection URL.